MON - FRI 8AM - 5PM

 Check the following components of your chainsaw before each use:

-• Chain Tension: Make sure the chain is properly tensioned and is securely attached to the bar.
+• Chain tension: Make sure the chain is properly tensioned and is securely attached to the bar.

-• Chain Sharpness: Verify that the chain's cutting teeth are sharp and undamaged.
+• Chain sharpness: Verify that the chain's cutting teeth are sharp and undamaged.

 • Guide rods and sprockets: Inspect the guide rods and sprockets for wear or damage, and make sure the guide rods are properly lubricated.